 You should also watch out for light pollution from a nearby prison or power plant.
 This can make these city services undesirable neighbors as well.
 Even though these are important services, many people do not want to live close to them.
 Try to avoid buying a new home near one of these services.

 It’s no secret that social media has transformed the way we interact with people.
 We are now able to contact people who live far away anytime we want to.
 We can maintain connections with people that we wouldn’t be able to do without social media.
 We’re also able to revolutionize the way we talk to each other.
 That’s not where it ends, though.
 If you want to find lost relatives or find relatives online, social media is the platform for you.
 With a few search engine tricks and the right keywords, it will take no time before you find a relative you’ve never met.
 Finding relatives of deceased friends and family members will also be easy with the innovation of social media.
-Here’s how you can find them:
+Here’s how you can do a free people search:

 1. Power of Facebook